lter/ltertools/README.md

   recommend using the `begin_key` to start the creation of a column key to make sure the formatting requirements of this function are met

+- **`expand_key`** – makes a correctly-formatted section of a column key for only those raw data files not already in the existing key object and/or in the harmonized data table

 ### Data Wrangling

 - **`read`** – Reads in all files of specified types in a particular